 Catch up to the future of credit card fraud with our FREE Special Report, Credit Card Fraud Detection and Prevention: Lessons on Credit Card Skimming, e-Commerce Scams, and Theft Investigations.

 There are a couple of reasons why the distribution of counterfeit goods remains a serious problem.

 Demand.
 Many people are willing to purchase counterfeit merchandise because of the lower cost and because they perceive that fake goods convey a degree of status similar to that of the authentic items.

 Online Retail Fraud.
 The proliferation of counterfeit goods can be attributed to the commercial capabilities of the Internet.
 For example, most people believe that if an item is for sale on eBay and is advertised as authentic, then it must be legitimate.
-What they do not realize is that eBay is an auction venue, not an auction house, and as such does not authenticate anything for sale on its site.
-It is comparable to an online flea market.
+What they do not realize is that eBay is an auction venue, not an auction house, and as such does not automatically authenticate anything for sale on its site.
+[Editor’s Note: As of October 2017, eBay has launched an authentication service for certain luxury handbags; the service will reportedly be expanded in the future to encompass additional luxury goods and brands.
+This service comes with a fee and is unlikely to decrease the overall volume of online counterfeit sales; however, it is intended to significantly reduce those harmful incidents wherein customers who paid for an authentic product received a fake one.]
 There is little comparative oversight on websites, and, therefore, the authenticity of product sold online can be easily misrepresented.

 Enforcing Trademark Laws

 It is incumbent upon trademark holders, retailers, and consumers to ensure the quality of the products we make, sell, and buy.
 Companies often use outside counsel whose specialty is trademark enforcement when investigating potential counterfeiting incidents.